iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 12. Accessibility
 Create accessible applications with ARIA-enabled components, developer guides, and built-in a11y test infrastructure.

-So We will be Looking These features and Learn as we go  we go on.
+So We will be Looking These features and Learn as we go on.
-1. Create Custom (User) Component and add it in the User Module
+1. Create Custom (User) Component by scratch and creating Users Component and imporing user component
-1.
+2. Diiferent ways of integrating html code and styles in teh Compoenent